bailey-lab/coatswga/README.md

 ## Overview

-sWGA3.0 is a command-line tool for identifying coverage-optimizing RNA primer sets for use in selective whole-genome amplification (sWGA).
+COATswga is a command-line tool for identifying coverage-optimizing RNA primer sets for use in selective whole-genome amplification (sWGA).

 The pipeline executes in three main steps: 1) finding all potential k-mers using KMC3, 2) filtering out unwanted primers based on parameters both in the program and specified by the users, and 3) forming sets of primers that theoretically tile the genome without forming primer-primer dimers or self-dimers.